Virtual network traffic routing

 Virtual network gateway: If the gateway is an ExpressRoute virtual network gateway, an Internet-connected device on-premises can network address translate and forward, or proxy the traffic to the destination resource in the subnet, via ExpressRoute's private peering.

-If your virtual network is connected to an Azure VPN gateway, do not associate a route table to the gateway subnet that includes a route with a destination of 0.0.0.0/0.
+If your virtual network is connected to an Azure VPN gateway, don't associate a route table to the gateway subnet that includes a route with a destination of 0.0.0.0/0.
 Doing so can prevent the gateway from functioning properly.
 For details, see the Why are certain ports opened on my VPN gateway? question in the VPN Gateway FAQ.

 See DMZ between Azure and your on-premises datacenter for implementation details when using virtual network gateways between the Internet and Azure.